LUKEQ420/LUKEQ420.github.io/content/authors/admin/_index.md

     date_start: 2024-08-15
     date_end: 2026-06-30
     summary: |
       Focusing on advanced algorithms, machine learning, and artificial intelligence.
-This dual-degree program provides a strong foundation for my current research in Embodied AI and RL.
+This dual-degree program provides a strong foundation for my current research in Reinforcement Learning.

   - area: B.S. in Mathematics and Applied Mathematics
     institution: Beijing Institute of Technology
     date_start: 2020-10-09
     date_end: 2024-06-30
     summary: |
-      This program laid the groundwork for my analytical and problem-solving skills, which were instrumental in my early research endeavors and success in international math competitions.
+      This program laid the groundwork for my analytical and problem-solving skills, which were instrumental in my research in reliability engineering and success in international math competitions.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`